Assistant Professor of German History and the College

 I received my PhD in history from the University of California, Berkeley, in 2015.
 From 2015 to 2017 I was a postdoctoral fellow in the University of Michigan's Society of Fellows in the departments of History and Germanic Languages and Literatures.
 Before beginning graduate work in history, I completed a master's degree in archives and records management and a certificate in museum studies, and I maintain an active interest in contemporary archival and curatorial practice.
 My work has been supported by the Council for Library and Information Resources, the German Academic Exchange Service (DAAD), the German Historical Institute, and the Mabelle McLeod Lewis Foundation.

 "The Honor of the Trophy: A Prussian Bronze in the Napoleonic Era."
-In The Things They Carried: War, Mobility, and Material Culture, ed.
+In Objects of War: The Material Culture of Conflict and Displacement, ed.
 Leora Auslander and Tara Zahra.
-Ithaca, NY: Cornell University Press, forthcoming, 2017.
+Ithaca, NY: Cornell University Press, 2018.